NickChapman1988/SleepingDragonTerrain/README.md

 ## Testing
+* Forms testing: to ensure the website was functioning as it should, I tested each of the forms on different devices and browsers.
+This was done by clicking the 'Submit' button on the Contact Form without any text in inputs to make sure it resulted with the desired response of 'Please fill out this field'.
+* Links (Internal & External): Each of the links when clicked have been checked so that the user is directed to the desired location.
+For a better UX experience, I made sure each link has either a colour change colour-changing icon when hovered (with exception of the logo when visible) and included a target="_blank" attribute so that a new browser tab is opened when clicked.

 ## Project Bugs and Solutions

 * Social icons in footer would wrap onto two lines on screens between 564px and 664px.
 Solved by reducing padding of icons to 5px instead of 10px